mind-inria/hidimstat/README.rst

 .. # Short description of the library

-The HiDimStat package provides statistical inference methods to solve the problem of support recovery in the context of high-dimensional and spatially structured data.
+The HiDimStat package provides statistical inference methods to solve the problem of variable importance evaluation in the context of predictive model using high-dimensional and spatially structured data.

 .. # Add usefull links